tueimage/8qa01/README.md

 # Course Project: Image Analysis for cancer risk assessment (8QA01)

 This is a repository for the course 8QA01 at Eindhoven University of Technology.
+This course takes place on three platforms: Github, Canvas and Teams:

-In this repository you will find information relating to the technical part of your project.
-Information about deadlines etc, is all announced via the Canvas page.
+* In this Github repository you will find all content and technical part of the course
+* Canvas is used for announcements, handing in your assignments, and discussion forum
+* Teams is used for meetings

+Your lecturer is Veronika or Dr. Cheplygina.

 ## Getting started

 In this project you will work with Python.
 This means you need to install software to run and edit Python code.
-We have a tutorial which guides you through this here: https://github.com/tueimage/essential-skills/blob/master/python-essentials.md .
-If you use Python for a different course (for example Genomics), you do not need to do anything extra.

-For this course you can use Jupyter Notebook which is covered in the tutorial, but other software (if you use it in other subjects) is also possible.
+Read more tips about getting started with Python here: https://github.com/tueimage/8qa01/blob/master/tips_code.md

 ## Structure

-The overall project steps can be found in the notebook (project_walkthrough.ipynb), which already contains a general script to:
+The overall project steps can be found in the notebook (`class2020_group00_script.ipynb`), which already contains a general script to:

 * go through all the images
 * measure simple features in each image
 * create a plot of the measurements.

-These steps use functions, which can be find in the module utilities_8qa01.py.
+These steps use functions, which can be find in the module `class2020_group00_functions.py`.
 This is where you should add more functions for completing your project, and then call these functions from the notebook.

 ## Data

-To get started with the project, we will need some images.
-We use images from the following paper:
+For the project we use images from the following paper:

 Codella N, Gutman D, Celebi ME, Helba B, Marchetti MA, Dusza S, Kalloo A, Liopyris K, Mishra N, Kittler H, Halpern A. "Skin Lesion Analysis Toward Melanoma Detection: A Challenge at the 2017 International Symposium on Biomedical Imaging (ISBI), Hosted by the International Skin Imaging Collaboration (ISIC)". arXiv: 1710.05006 [cs.CV] Available: https://arxiv.org/abs/1710.05006